pTinosq/tiquations/README.md

 <h1>Tiquations 1.1</h1>

+<h2>Welcome</h2>
+<p>Tiquations is an Open-Source Python package that is aimed at giving mathematicians and scientists easy access to important equations that they may use often.
+It was made in python 3.7 and should work on all versions higher than 3.0.</p>
 <h2>Documentation</h2>
 <p>I have created a website using wix but it's really not that great.
 The easiest way to go about reading documentation is to type tiquations.help() in your console.</p>